ihsur7/pathfinder/process.md

 ## Rationale for using Dijkstra's Algorithm

 The rationale for using Dijkstra's algorithm lies in its ability to find the shortest path between two nodes in a graph.
 It is a well-known algorithm that has been widely used in various fields, including computer science, mathematics, and engineering.
 It is also relatively simple to implement and has a low computational complexity, making it suitable for real-time applications.
 While the are other algorithms, such as A* (A-star), which may be more efficient in some cases, Dijkstra's algorithm is a good choice for this application due to its simplicity.
+My previous experience in developing 3D spacial algorithms also helped me to leverage the advantages of Dijkstra's algorithm to develop a practical solution for the pipeline path finder application.
+I have previously developed random-walk algorithm in 3D space with dynamic probabilities that affected the direction of the walk based on the properties of the surrounding voxels.
+This algorithm was used to simulate the diffusion of particles in 3D space.

 To analyze the time complexity of the given code, let's break down the major parts: